Nickolas Eric Kosick v. State

 II.
 Background Facts

 Appellant was convicted of indecency with a child on December 17, 1998, and became subject to the sex offender registration statute for life.
-In April of 2002, upon appellant=s release from prison, the Houston Police Department notified appellant that he must verify his sex offender registration with the appropriate law enforcement authority in the city or county where he resides.
+In April of 2002, upon appellant’s release from prison, the Houston Police Department notified appellant that he must verify his sex offender registration with the appropriate law enforcement authority in the city or county where he resides.

 On October 30, 2003, appellant moved from Houston to Denton and properly registered with the Denton Police Department, stating that his address was 321 Gardenview in Denton, Texas.
 During the registration, Linda Smith, the police department records technician, told appellant that he had to register annually for life, that the City of Denton was his primary registration authority, and that he must inform the Denton Police Department seven days before or after changing his residence, employment, or vehicle.
 Smith also testified that she received the prerelease notification form that appellant had filled out in Houston prior to his release from prison.

 On January 30, 2004, appellant was arrested in Denton, Texas on a Travis County theft charge and jailed in Austin, Texas, from February 4, 2004 to June 2, 2004, at which time he was transferred to the Denton County Jail.
 His sentence completed, appellant was released from the Denton County Jail on June 10, 2004.
 Upon his release, appellant did not return to his former address and did not register his new address with the Denton Police Department.
 In December 2004, Detective Virginia Nichols of the Denton Police Department began searching for appellant.
-Detective Nichols went to 321 Gardenview (appellant=s registered address) and determined that appellant had not lived there for some time.
+Detective Nichols went to 321 Gardenview (appellant’s registered address) and determined that appellant had not lived there for some time.
 In fact, Aaron Johnson and his wife had resided at 321 Gardenview since June 23, 2004.
-Johnson testified that appellant never lived at 321 Gardenview during that time.[2]
+Johnson testified that appellant never lived at 321 Gardenview during that time. (footnote: 2)

-Based on the paperwork from appellant=s 2004 theft arrest, Detective Nichols next searched for him at 2220 Carriage Hill in Denton, Texas.
+Based on the paperwork from appellant’s 2004 theft arrest, Detective Nichols next searched for him at 2220 Carriage Hill in Denton, Texas.
 Kendra Harper lived at 2220 Carriage Hill and told Detective Nichols that appellant never lived there.
 Consequently, Detective Nichols was unable to locate appellant.
 At trial, Harper testified that appellant had never resided with her and that she did not know that appellant was listing her address as his own until she began receiving his mail.

-In July 2005, Officer Haider Khan, a deputy for the Denton County Sheriff=s Office, arrested appellant at 2220 Carriage Hill.
+In July 2005, Officer Haider Khan, a deputy for the Denton County Sheriff’s Office, arrested appellant at 2220 Carriage Hill.
 During book-in, appellant told Khan that his residence was 2220 Carriage Hill.
-Because appellant=s last registered address was 321 Gardenview, the State indicted him for failing to register his new address not later than the seventh day before changing addresses in accordance with his sex offender registration requirements.
-A jury found appellant guilty of the charged offense, sentenced him to thirteen years= imprisonment, and fined him $6,500.
+Because appellant’s last registered address was 321 Gardenview, the State indicted him for failing to register his new address not later than the seventh day before changing addresses in accordance with his sex offender registration requirements.
+A jury found appellant guilty of the charged offense, sentenced him to thirteen years’ imprisonment, and fined him $6,500.
 This appeal followed.

 III.
-Appellant=s First Two Points
+Appellant’s First Two Points

 In his first point, appellant asserts that article 62.051(a) of the Texas Code of Criminal Procedure, the sex offender registration statute, violates due process by not providing a defense based on the failure of a law enforcement agency to provide prerelease notification of the registration requirements when a person who is subject to registration is incarcerated and released.
 See Tex.
 Code Crim.
 Proc.
 Ann. art.
+62.051(a) (Vernon 2006).
+Appellant asserts in his second point that because article 62.051(a) lacks such a defense, it denies due process by arbitrarily depriving an accused of presenting defensive evidence.
+The basis of appellant’s arguments on the first two points is that article 62.051(a) should have required an official of the Denton County Jail to provide appellant with additional prerelease notification on June 10, 2004, concerning his registration responsibilities even though he was in jail for a theft charge and not for a reportable conviction.

 Free access — add to your briefcase to read the full text and ask questions with AI